londonwebstandards/lws-2020-hugo/content/pages/accessibility-statement.md

 ### What to do if you cannot access parts of this website and Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact:
+We're always looking to improve the accessibility of this website.
+If you find any problem not listed on this page or think we're not meeting accessibility requirements, please contact us (see below).

-Should you have any problem accessing sections on this site, please let us know, we will try to fix any possible issue and provide the information in alternative forms.
+We will try to fix any possible issue and provide the information in alternative forms.

 **Email us at** organisers [at] londonwebstandards [dot] org

 OR ping us on Twitter [@webstandards](https://twitter.com/webstandards)

-### What we’re doing to improve accessibility
+### What we're doing to improve accessibility

 We are constantly reviewing the site and this statement to improve access to our content for all users.